Gravelroots SAINT CUTHMANS

 The former St Cuthmans School is located approximately 1.5 miles north of Stedham at the northern end of Tote Lane, which runs from Stedham Lane at the south end and becomes a bridleway at the north end just past the School.

-Duchess of BedfordshireThe School was based in Wispers, a Norman Shaw-designed, Grade II listed, former large country house, built in 1876 on the edge of an escarpment overlooking Oakham Common.
-The house was later used as a weekend retreat by the Duchess of Bedfordshire, who added an eastern wing in the 1930's.
-(She was known as the Flying Duchess because she would fly to the house - a large building to the east of the property was constructed as a hangar in 1929).
+In 1928 Wispers and its estate was bought by the Bedford Estate for the Duchess of Bedfordshire, Dame Mary Russell, the wife of Herbrand Russell, who used it as a weekend retreat and added an eastern wing in the 1930's.
+She was known as the Flying Duchess because she would fly to the house - a large building to the east of the property was constructed as a hangar in 1929.

 In addition to the main house, the complex includes two traditional 19th century cottages to the east of the main building.